 Summary of broadband development in Luxembourg

 Broadband coverage already reaches almost 100% and Luxembourg is among the European leaders in terms of broadband coverage and penetration.
-The objectives set out in the national strategy far exceed those set out by the Digital Agenda for Europe.
-The national broadband plan aims for networks with ultra-high-speed rates, more precisely 1 Gbps download and 500 Mbps upload for 100% of the population in 2020.
+The national broadband plan aims for networks with ultra-high-speed rates of 1 Gbps download and 500 Mbps upload for 100% of the population in 2020.
 A 5G taskforce and strategy was established to keep Luxembourg at the forefront of connectivity.

 National broadband strategy and policy

-- The Communications and Media service (Service des Médias et des Communications) of the Ministry of State (Ministère d'Etat) is in charge of broadband strategy, its coordination as well as implementation in Luxembourg.
+- The Department of Media, Telecommunications and Digital Policy (Service des Médias, des Communications et du Numérique) of the Ministry of State (Ministère d'Etat) is in charge of broadband strategy, its coordination as well as implementation in Luxembourg.

 - Digital Luxembourg, an initiative of the Ministry of State, is the uniting force and collaborative government initiative that strengthens and guides digital developments in Luxembourg.

 - The Luxembourg Regulation Institute (Institut Luxembourgeois de Régulation) acts as the NRA with explicit regulatory mission for safeguarding market competition.

 The national strategy for very high-speed networks is being implemented since April 2010 with targets for 2020.
 Luxembourg's broadband deployment follows the fibre based technology and especially the FTTH networks.
 Besides the target of full coverage of 1 Gbps download and 500 Mbps upload connections by 2020, objectives are to connect all public administrations, academic institutions and research centres to high-speed broadband as soon as possible and to create economic activity zones connected to high-speed broadband.